 Others build products right from the beginning as they enjoy inventing and creating new tools or gadgets.
 Product companies take longer to develop than the service-oriented business due to the initial financial investment and the additional time it takes to build and test the product in the market.

 Online Services/ Platforms

-An eCommerce shop is an online extension to a typical retail store and generally stock their own or other third-party products for sale.
-They might either sell physical products such as for a pet store, or digital products such as software tools or ebooks.
+eCommerce shops are online extensions to typical retail stores and they generally stock their own or other third-party products for sale.
+They might either sell physical products such as for a pet store, or digital products such as software tools or eBooks.

 The Greater Risk

 There is always a risk of failure when starting any new business.
 Failure is a necessary ingredient for future success in any business; practically no business person can ever claim to have succeeded without facing failures at various points.